City of Rifle hopeful consulting firm obtains new funding for street improvements, pedestrian safety

 “I am very impressed the county had the foresight to build that airport,” Klein said.
 “It’s a tremendous economic generator for our community.”

-The council on Wednesday also proposed going after funding for several other projects on their wish list, including the possibility of constructing a new recreation center, making enhancements to existing bike and hiking trails and-potentially building a new park on Birch Avenue.
+The council on Wednesday also proposed going after funding for several other projects on their wish list, including the possibility of constructing a new recreation center, making enhancements to existing bike and hiking trails and potentially building a new park on Birch Avenue.

 The plan moving forward is to create a “road map” identifying all the projects the city hopes to obtain funding for.